 To be clear, I’m not saying collective practice of the arts is the one and only answer to the present public health crisis but it does add a valuable component, particularly in the area of mental heath, that social distancing, wearing masks and washing hands alone do not address.
 Why not use a palette of contemplative practices such as those offered by the our Garden Path Out-of-the-Box Curriculum to engage with a more soulful vision of human development?
-Maybe we will find can meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.
+Maybe we can find meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.

 Mystery Painting and other practices of the Garden Path foster a renewed sense of connection, community and creative capacity by replacing fear with poetic imagination and a sense of purpose.
-These practices flourish best in fully embodied presence to one another not just as faces on a screen which has now zoomed in to become the new normal.
+These practices flourish best in fully embodied presence to one another not just as fleeting faces on a screen which has now zoomed in to become the new normal.

 Covid-19 is what the ancient Celts called the bogeyman’s blessing or what today’s Tibetan teachers today call an obstacle blessing, both of which challenge us to transcend ourselves in unprecedented ways.
 “Not till we have lost the world,” said the poet Henry David Thoreau, “do we begin to find ourselves and realize where we are and the infinite extent of our relations.”

-While unconvinced that a stopgap cure will arrive on time to slow the ascending suicide curve, especially among youth, I am optimistic that we can and will surface from our pandemic panic and digitally enabled narcosis mainly through creative collaboration with real people in real time and space.
+While unconvinced that a stopgap cure will arrive on time to slow the ascending suicide curve, especially among youth, I am optimistic that we can and will surface from our pandemic panic and digitally enabled narcosis through creative collaboration with real people in real time and space.
 There is so much to learn about loving and taking care of one another and the practice of the arts helps us with that.
-Inuit wisdom has an arctic way of expressing the promise of our predicament:
+Inuit wisdom has an simple and direct way of expressing the promise of our predicament:

 What lies behind us and what lies in front of us is tiny compared to what lies inside us.